About Us

 The very next year, along with my friend Sara, and about four other families, I transformed our 600-square-foot-house by day to Waterhouse Guild, a place where 10 little children, Kindergarten through 4th grade could delight in the art of learning.

-For the past 25 years, I’ve been busy bringing shape to this idea—Waterhouse Guild—whose sole mission is to water the individual seed of genius in every child in a setting that is at once academically rigorous and cozy like home.
-And the journey has been far from sterile, quite the contrary.
-Imagine a place where curiosity opens the child’s eyes to possibility and you will be in our midst.
+And the journey was far from sterile, quite the contrary.
+Imagine a place where curiosity opened the child’s eyes to possibility, and you will be in our midst.
+You will bear witness to the important work we accomplished.
 Oh, the stories I can tell!

 – Kimberly Bredberg